 2 - Decision of eligibility after examination of the application file

-On July 3rd, 2017, candidates, enrolled administratively, receive by e-mail an answer validating or invalidating their application.
-They are then invited to be interviewed by a jury the 4th July 2017.
+Beginning of July 2018, candidates, enrolled administratively, receive by e-mail an answer validating or invalidating their application.
+They are then invited to be interviewed by a jury the 11th and 12th July 2018.

 3- Presentation of complete application files / interviews by the jury